patriciogonzalezvivo/glslTexture/README.md

 So far the supported uniforms are:

 * `uniform vec2  u_resolution;`: 2D vector with the width and height of the target texture
+* `uniform float u_time;`: float variable with the amount of seconds of the timeline